Fifty Three Matrix Factorizations: A systematic approach: Background

+We will be concerned with the triples $(G,U,K)$ with the properties thus described.
+These triples arose historically in connection with Cartan's theory of \textit{Riemannian symmetric spaces}.
+Both the noncompact and the compact quotient spaces $G/K$ and $U/K$ are symmetric spaces.

+Cartan classified all possible irreducible Riemannian globally symmetric spaces \cite{cartan1927certaines}.
+Table \ref{tab:cartanss} is the complete list of triples $(G, U, K)$ for infinite families of Cartan's Riemannian symmetric spaces.
+Note that for a fixed $U$, a subgroup $K$ which makes $U/K$ a Riemannian symmetric space might not be unique.

-Cartan's Riemannian symmetric space is the main ingredient of the generalized Cartan decomposition.
-Regarding the theory of symmetric spaces, there are a number of well written literature: Helgason \cite{Helgason1978,Helgason1984}, Knapp \cite{knapp2013lie}, and many more.
-The authors also have tried to describe the symmetric space with a linear algebra background in Section 3 of \cite{edelman2020generalized}.
-In this section we will briefly review the basics.
+Regarding the theory of symmetric spaces, there are a number of classic textbooks: Helgason \cite{Helgason1978,Helgason1984}, Knapp \cite{knapp2013lie}, Gilmore \cite{gilmore2012lie} and many more.
+The authors also describe some key ideas with modern linear algebra in Section 3 of \cite{edelman2020generalized}.

-For a noncompact (semisimple) Lie group $G$ and its Lie algebra $\mathfrak{g}$, there exists a unique Cartan involution (up to isomorphism) $\sigma$.
-The decomposition